almereyda/awesome-starred/README.md

 - [KePeng1019/SmartPaperScan](https://github.com/KePeng1019/SmartPaperScan) - this is an android project write in kotlin which detect paper or rectangle by opencv, you can take a picture and crop it
 - [jannahastings/emotion-ontology](https://github.com/jannahastings/emotion-ontology) - Ontology for emotions and affective phenomena
 - [textbrowser/smoke](https://github.com/textbrowser/smoke) - Neither snow nor rain nor heat nor gloom of night stays these violet couriers from the swift completion of their appointed rounds.
 Now with Arson!
 Completed.
 - [textbrowser/smokestack](https://github.com/textbrowser/smokestack) - The fiery companion of Smoke.
+Servers in your hands and spacesuits.
 Completed.
 - [patrickfav/bcrypt](https://github.com/patrickfav/bcrypt) - A Java standalone implementation of the bcrypt password hash function.
 Based on the Blowfish cipher it is the default password hash algorithm for OpenBSD and other systems including some Linux distributions.
 Includes a CLI Tool.
 - [constellation-app/constellation](https://github.com/constellation-app/constellation) - A graph-focused data visualisation and interactive analysis application.
 - [dev-cuttlefish/cuttlefish](https://github.com/dev-cuttlefish/cuttlefish) - Cuttlefish aims to be a highly extensible visualization and analysis platform for all kinds of network data